 What happens with a transfer of equity?

-How does Russell & Russell provide a conveyancing quotation for its other property services?
+How does Russell & Russell provide a conveyancing estimate for its other property services?

 We always provide a written estimate at the outset of a transaction based on the information provided to us at that time, so that you know where you stand and to ensure that there's no misunderstanding between us at a later time.

 In the case of residential conveyancing, we're usually able to offer a fixed fee for our time.
 We'll quote a fixed fee for the work normally undertaken in a standard case and will provide you with a list of additional fixed fees that we would charge if you require additional work to be undertaken.
 Examples of this would be arranging a Title Indemnity Policy, dealing with a Help To Buy ISA, preparing a Trust Deed or dealing with a Deed of Covenant.
 Furthermore, we may also be prepared to work on a “No Sale No Fee” basis – please ask about this if it is of interest to you.